-When you want to combine the values in two or more text fields, you create an expression that uses the ampersand (&) operator.
+When you want to combine the values in two or more text fields in Access, you create an expression that uses the ampersand (&) operator.
 For example, suppose that you have a form that is called Employees.
 You enter each employee's first and last name in separate fields, but you want to display the employee's full name in the form header.

 To display the full name, you can use this expression: